The Road to Hell

 The Legacy

-A ‘lost decade’ ago, Tony Abbott appeared on national TV in front of a placard reading “Ditch the witch”.
+At the start of the ‘lost decade’ he helped to usher in, Tony Abbott appeared on national TV in front of a placard reading “Ditch the witch”.
 It referred to the Australian woman who had emulated Thatcher’s achievement as the country’s first female Prime Minister.
 And it told us, despite Abbott’s own appeals to the contrary[27], that the ghouls exhumed by political expedience had replaced policy and principle in the LNP’s electoral calculus.

 We were no longer a reasonably cohesive polity with different but complementary visions of how a modern state should develop.
 There would be no ‘national interest’, except as a slogan for point-scoring.
 There would be a fight for dominance, no holds barred, and the winners would take all.